meldissa/p1-posture-flex/README.md

 ### Current Features <a name="current-features"></a>

-For this project I opted for a single page website, this is fully responsive and consists of a header, footer and 4 main section; Home, About Us, Exercises and Contact Us.
+For this project I opted for a single page website, this is fully responsive and consists of a header, footer and 4 main sections; Home, About Us, Exercises and Contact Us.

 __Header__:

 In the header section I have included a fully responsive navigation which is accessible at different screen sizes.
-On larger screens for desktops, the navigation bar consists of the Posture Flex logo on the left hand side.
-The navigation buttons for Home, About Us, Exercises and Contact Us are locate on the right hand side.
-The user is able to hover over the logo and each of the navigation section buttons which has the hover CSS style applied to change color so user is aware that this can be selected.
+On larger screens for desktops, the navigation bar consists of the Posture Flex logo on the left-hand side.
+The navigation buttons for Home, About Us, Exercises and Contact Us are locate on the right-hand side.
+The user can hover over the logo and each of the navigation section buttons which has the hover CSS style applied to change color so user is aware that this can be selected.
 The logo can be clicked which will take user back to the top and each of the navigation buttons will take the user to the relevant section of the website.
 The navigation is also fixed, so when the user scrolls down the page, this is still accessible and the user does not need to scroll back up to the top to access this.
-There is also the Bootstrap scrollspy element implemented for the navigation so when the user scrolls down the page the relevant section is highlighted to indicate to the user which section they are currently viewing.
+There is also the Bootstrap scrollspy component implemented for the navigation so when the user scrolls down the page the relevant section is highlighted to indicate to the user which section they are currently viewing.
 At smaller screen sizes the navigation for each of the section is collapsed in a burger menu and can be accessed once the user selects the burger menu to display the drop down for each of the section which the user can select.
-The header section also includes the Bootstrap carousel layout which consists of 3 slides cycling through automatically, if the user does hover over the slide then this stops from moving forward.
-The slides also include buttons so the user can cycle through this on their own and at the bottom it display which slide is currently displayed out of 3 in the form of bars.
+The header section also includes the Bootstrap carousel layout which consists of 3 slides cycling through automatically, if the user does hover over the slide, then this stops from moving forward.
+The slides also include buttons so the user can cycle through this on their own and at the bottom it displays which slide is currently displayed out of 3 in the form of bars.
 The purpose of the carousel slider was to capture the user with the use of imagery and captions on each slider with a relevant link to take the user to the desired section.

 __Home__:

 The Home section consists of content which provides the user an introduction of why posture matters, then proceeds to list the benefits of good posture and common posture mistakes.
 For the latter two sections I have used the Font Awesome icons and applied CSS style to add color to display the benefits in green and mistakes in red.
 This provides the user with further visual guidance on what these sections represent.
-I have kept the content simple and minimal so this does not overwhelm the user with too much information.
+I have kept the content simple and minimal, so this does not overwhelm the user with too much information.

 __About Us (Learn More About Us)__:

 The About Us section has the Bootstrap featurette template style applied with text on the left and an image on the right.
 The text is brief and provides the user with information about Posture Flex and the company's goal.
 Once again this is kept simple to not overwhelm the user with information overload.
-The image used fits in with the general color scheme of the website and adds visual for the user to break up the section so this is not just covered with text.
+The image used fits in with the general color scheme of the website and adds visual for the user to break up the section, so this is not just covered with text.

 __Exercises (Try These Exercises)__: